Seeed-Studio/wiki-documents/docs/Jetson-Mate.md

 <div align=center><img src="https://files.seeedstudio.com/wiki/Jetson-Mate/banner-2.png"/></div>

 **Jetson Mate** is a carrier board which can install up to **4 Nvidia Jetson Nano/NX SoMs**.
 There is an on board **5-port gigabit switch enabling the 4 SoMs to communicate with each other**.
 All the 3 peripheral SoMs can be powered on or off separately.
-With one 65w PD power adapter and 1 ethernet cable, developers can easily build their own Jetson Cluster.
+With a 65W 2-Port PD charger, for Jetson Nano SoMs or a 90W 2-Port PD charger for Jetson NX SoMs, and one ethernet cable, developers can easily build their own Jetson Cluster.

 ## Feature